Keynote sessions

 This session invites contributions that explore the applications of Earth system digital twins, co-designed with stakeholders, ranging from extreme event prediction to long-term climate adaptation, from urban liveability to marine and hydrological systems.
 Building on the successful Digital Twin sessions at EGU in recent years, this session offers a forum for sharing user perspectives that will help shape Europe’s digital twin ecosystem and its global relevance.

-The development of digital twins for Earth systems, such as Destination Earth, is revolutionizing our approach to understanding and managing risks associated with climate change and natural hazards.
-These advanced simulations enable us to integrate diverse datasets, providing a comprehensive view of climate dynamics and human-environment interactions.
-By combining predictive models with real-time observations, digital twins offer unprecedented opportunities to make predictive Earth observation, explore "what if" scenarios, simulate hazard cascades, and test various adaptation strategies.
+The development of digital twins in Earth systems, such as Destination Earth, is revolutionizing our approach to understand and manage our planet’s complex dynamics under a changing climate.
+These advanced simulations enable us to integrate diverse types and sources of data, providing a comprehensive view of Earth-climate dynamics and human-environment interactions.
+In detail, digital twins allow to replicate a system behaviour, provide an up-to-date status of ongoing physical processes, support informed decision-making.
+They enable predictive Earth observation, exploring "what if" scenarios or simulating hazard cascades, and testing various adaptation strategies.

-This session is dedicated to exploring the role of digital twins in enhancing our capacity for hazard prediction, risk assessment, and anticipatory mitigation action.
-We seek contributions that demonstrate how digital twins can be used to generate synthetic data, refine predictive models, and provide actionable insights for disaster risk management.
+This session will explore the role of digital twins for bridging observations and simulations to applications in impact sectors.
+There will be a special focus on uncertainty quantification, data assimilation, multi-source data streams, hybrid modelling, and decision support.
 We are particularly interested in studies that highlight the synergies between digital twin technology and other AI-driven tools, such as predictive analytics and machine learning, in improving operational outcomes.
-By focusing on the intersection of digital twins and predictive modeling, this session aims to foster cross-disciplinary dialogue on how these converging technologies can accelerate resilience to climate-related risks and natural hazards, including in a variety of impact sectors (energy, food, etc…).
-We invite researchers and practitioners to share their insights and developments in this rapidly evolving field, paving the way for more robust and effective preparedness and disaster response strategies.
+This session aims to foster cross-disciplinary dialogue on how these converging technologies can accelerate resilience to climate-related risks and natural hazards, including in a variety of impact sectors (energy, food, carbon storage, etc…) and will extend to economic, social components and policy considerations.
+It will act as a forum for researchers and practitioners to share their insights and recent developments in this rapidly evolving field.

 Foundation Models (FMs) are set to revolutionize domains like Earth Observation (EO) and Earth Sciences.
 Trained on vast unlabeled datasets via self-supervised learning, they can uncover complex patterns and latent information.
 Once pre-trained, Geospatial FMs can be adapted to diverse tasks with minimal fine-tuning or additional data.
 As a result, this paradigm shift is set to reshape the entire information value chain, with far-reaching implications for industry, research and development, and the broader scientific community.